charlehsin/terraform-on-azure/scenarios/vm-in-new-resource-group/README.md

 Open a Bash.
 (It will be smoother if you are disconnected from VPN.)

-1. Run "az account show" to find the tenant ID.
+1. Run "az account set --subscription <subscription_id_or_subscription_name>" to set correct subscription, and then "az account show" to find the tenant ID.
 2. Check secret.tfvars file and update the values.
 3. Run "terraform init".
 4. Run "terraform fmt -recursive".